 Looking for places to visit in South England?
 Why not try Cotswolds?

 The Cotswolds refers to an area of around 800 square miles.
-While each part of the Cotswolds has its own personality, they are all brought together by their uniting features.
+While each of the Cotswolds villages has its own personality, they are all brought together by their uniting features.
 You will find the honey gold stones and rolling hills in every corner of the Cotswolds.
 From Castle Combe village to Broadway Tower – there are many great things to see in the Cotswolds!